 The Primary Focus: Your Concentration

 Cross-genre reading and exercises will make you a better writer.
-Maybe you never intend to write poetry — you’ll still discover how to add texture to your work through the use of compressed language.
+Maybe you never intend to write poetry — you’ll still discover how to add texture to your work by using compressed language.
 Even if you’re not a screenwriter, the study of five-act structure can strengthen your own work.
 And if you plan to teach, whether in or outside of the academy, you’ll need to be comfortable with the language and special considerations of many genres, not just your own.

 All MFA students have the option simply to hop over to a different genre one residency and workshop in a new area.
 The things you learn there will give you a new perspective and inform your writing for years to come.

-Beyond single-genre creative and professional writing workshops, we offer specialized options to students in the MFA program and MAW program.
+Beyond single-genre workshops, we offer specialized options to students in the MFA, MAW and post-master’s programs.
 Our teaching seminar lets you gain skills you’ll use when teaching undergraduate creative writing courses.
-Our book-length manuscript workshop offers faculty and peer critique on an entire novel, story collection, memoir, book of essays, or full-length poetry collection.
+Our book-length manuscript workshop offers faculty and peer critique on an entire novel, story collection, memoir, book of essays or full-length poetry collection.
 We also offer special-topic workshops such as musical theatre, adaptation and place-based writing.

 Once residency is over, students begin a 12-credit-hour independent study course, working one-on-one with an expert faculty mentor.